cppalliance/cppalliance.github.io/README.md

 * October 16, 2017 Jens Weller joins as Advisor

-* October 1, 2017 Louis Tatta joins as Vice-Chairman
+* October 1, 2017 Louis Tatta joins as Vice-Chairperson

 * July 7, 2017 Beast is accepted into Boost